NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 0:00 [m.
 1]--Part 1.

-accented and dissonant “diminished
+The accented and dissonant “diminished seventh” chord at the

-seventh” chord at the beginning is characteristic of the
+beginning is characteristic of the song.
+The singer presents

-with the end of the first.
-The descending
+of the first.
+The descending long-short-short-short grouping

-chords in the piano secondo
+the piano secondo that

-that work against the main 3/4 meter.
+work against the main 3/4 meter.
+The short notes are not an

-The short notes are not an upbeat, but work as a group with the
+upbeat, but work as a group with the preceding longer note.

-preceding longer note.
-The second phrase, moving toward the
+The second phrase, moving toward the key of D, has a minor-key

 0:14 [m.
 1]--Part 1